jdlogan0/chordclash-dev-portfolio/README.md

   <img width="506" alt="gnossienne_beatmap" src="https://github.com/jdlogan0/chordclash-dev-portfolio/assets/143477762/229f7bf9-1e7c-4c5c-8a2c-c63a3271e67e">
 </p>

 While reading from the data table wasn't too difficult, I struggled a lot with types in Unreal (FStrings and FNames weren't exactly intuitive).
-It took a few tries, but eventually I

 First, the information from the data table was put into an array: